velodrome-finance/contracts/SPECIFICATION.md

 `Voter` is in charge of creating and mantaining gauge liveness states.
 Gauges that are killed will not receive emissions.
 Once per epoch, the corresponding gauge for a pool will receive emissions from `Voter` proportionate to the amount of votes they receive.
 Voter also contains several utility functions that make claiming rewards or distributing emissions easier.

 Standard Operations:
 - Can vote with an NFT once per epoch.
+For regular users, the epoch voting window ends an hour prior to epoch flip.
+Certain privileged NFTs can continue to vote in this one hour window.
 - Can reset an NFT any time (you can still vote that week, as long as you did not vote already that epoch).
 - Can poke an NFT.
 This updates the balance of that NFT in the rewards contracts.
 - Can bulk claim rewards (i.e. bribes + fees), bribes or fees.